-Mothers Over 30 Have Higher Risk of Having a Child with Autism
+30+ Mothers Have Higher Risk of Having Child with Autism

 In the study, published in the February 2014 issue of the International Journal of Epidemiology, researchers report that fathers' and mothers advancing ages have different impacts on their child's risk.
 The rise in ASD risk with parental age was greater for older mothers as compared to older fathers.